GoldenEye: Retrospective reviews

-Often cited as Pierce Brosnan's best Bond film, GoldenEye's reputation has only improved since its release.
-It is ranked high in Bond-related lists, as IGN chose it as the fifth-best movie, while Entertainment Weekly ranked it eighth, and Norman Wilner of MSN as ninth.
+Often ranked as Brosnan's best Bond film and one of the best films in the entire series, GoldenEye's reputation has further improved since its release.
+It is ranked high on Bond-related lists; IGN chose it as the fifth-best movie, while Entertainment Weekly ranked it eighth, and Norman Wilner of MSN as ninth.
 EW also voted Xenia Onatopp as the sixth-most memorable Bond girl, while IGN ranked Natalya as seventh in a similar list.
 The film enjoys a large and enthusiastic following among Bond fans, especially those who grew up with the GoldenEye 007 video game.
+In a 2021 Yahoo survey consisting of 2,200 scholars and Bond superfans, GoldenEye was voted as the best Bond film, followed by Daniel Craig's Casino Royale and George Lazenby's On Her Majesty's Secret Service.

-In a 2021 Yahoo survey consisting of 2200 scholars and Bond superfans, GoldenEye was voted as the best Bond film, followed by Daniel Craig's Casino Royale and George Lazenby's On Her Majesty's Secret Service.
+In 2025, The Hollywood Reporter listed GoldenEye as having the best stunts of 1995.

 Awards

-The film was nominated for two BAFTAs—Best Sound and Special Visual Effects—in 1996, but lost to Braveheart and Apollo 13, respectively. Éric Serra won a BMI Film Award for the soundtrack, and it also earned nominations for Best Action, Adventure or Thriller Film and Actor at the 22nd Saturn Awards, and Best Fight at the 1996 MTV Movie Awards.
+The film was nominated for two BAFTAs—Best Sound and Special Visual Effects—in 1996, but lost to Braveheart and Apollo 13, respectively. Éric Serra won a BMI Film Award for the soundtrack, and it also earned nominations for Best Action, Adventure or Thriller Film and Actor at the 22nd Saturn Awards, and Best Fight and Best Sandwich in a Movie at the 1996 MTV Movie Awards.

 Appearances in other media

-The film was the second and final Bond film to be adapted to a novel by novelist John Gardner.
+GoldenEye was the second and final Bond film to be adapted to a novel by novelist John Gardner.
 The book closely follows its storyline, but Gardner added a violent sequence prior to the opening bungee jump in which Bond kills a group of Russian guards, a change that would be retained and expanded upon in the video game GoldenEye 007.

 In late 1995, Topps Comics began publishing a three-issue comic book adaptation of the film.
 The script was adapted by Don McGregor with art by Rick Magyar.
 The first issue carried a January 1996 cover date.
 For unknown reasons, Topps cancelled the entire adaptation after the first issue had been published, and to date the adaptation has not been released in its entirety.

 Also in 1995, Tiger Electronics released a third-person shooter handheld electronic game in two different variants: a gamepad variant, with a liquid-crystal display (LCD), a cross-shaped push button and two line-shaped ones and four settings buttons on the lower side of the screen, and a "Grip Games" line variant, shaped like a pistol grip, with a trigger used to shoot and other buttons on the rear.
 The two editions were slightly different.